shoelace-style/webawesome/docs/docs/layout/frame.md

 ## Aspect Ratio

 Frames have a square aspect ratio by default.
 You can append `:square` (1 / 1), `:landscape` (16 / 9), or `:portrait` (9 / 16) to the `wa-frame` class in your markup to specify an aspect ratio for the frame.
-Alternatively, you can use the `--aspect-ratio` property to set a custom proportion.
+Alternatively, you can define the `aspect-ratio` property to set a custom proportion.

 ```html {.example}
 <div class="wa-grid">